X

 Link

 To request an XSAPT(KS)+aiD calculation, set JOBTYPE = XSAPT in the $rem section to perform XSAPT, with an appropriate choice of SCF method (Hartree-Fock or DFT).
-The +aiD part of the algorithm is invoked by two keywords in the $sapt input section: first, set Algorithm to AO to select the 𝒪(N3) AO-based version of XSAPT; and second, set Dispersion equal to aiD, aiD2, aiD3, or MBD.
-The latter choices correspond, respectively, to the “first generation" (+aiD1) potential, 719 Lao K. U., Herbert J. M.
+The +aiD part of the algorithm is invoked by two keywords in the $sapt input section: first, set Algorithm to AO to select the 𝒪(N3) AO-based version of XSAPT; and second, set Dispersion in the $sapt section according to one of the choices that is described below.
+Available models include pairwise empirical dispersion (+aiD) models, 759 Lao K. U., Herbert J. M.

 J. Phys.
 Chem.
 Lett.